teretzdev/arena-vr-pvpve/planning/list_of_weapons.md

 - **Fire Rate**: 0.5 seconds
 - **Reload Time**: 1.0 seconds
 - **Recoil Duration**: 0.5 seconds
+- **VR Interaction Type**: One-handed grip
+- **Haptic Feedback**: Vibration on trigger pull and reload
+- **Motion Controls**: Trigger pull to fire, swipe down to reload
 - **Description**: A standard semi-automatic pistol with moderate damage and a quick reload time.
+In VR, it offers precise aiming and tactile feedback for an immersive shooting experience.

 ---